-IN MINIATURE

-Pigeons could not carry much weight, so messages had to be written on small pieces of paper.
+Corselet made of linen and padded to protect bird POSTAL PIGEON Over 500,000 pigeons were used during the war to carry messages between intelligence agents and their home bases.
+The pigeons were dropped by parachute into occupied areas.
+Agents collected the pigeons at drop zones and looked after them until they had information to send home.
+When released, the birds flew home to their lofts with messages attached to their legs.
+IN MINIATURE Pigeons could not carry much weight, so messages had to be written on small pieces of paper.
 This message, in German, is written on a standard "pigeon post" form used by the German army.
 Long messages could be photographed with a special camera that reduced them to the size of a microdot - that is 300 hundred times smaller than the original.

-Front of button

 READING THE ENEMY

 Army intelligence officers, such as this British soldier, played a vital role in examining and understanding captured enemy documents.
 Painstaking reading of every piece of information enabled the intelligence services to build up a reasonably complete picture about enemy preparations for an attack.
 They could also assess the state of civilian morale, and pass that information on to the military high command.

 HIDDEN MESSAGES

-Not every spy remained undetected.
+Cigars slit open in search of hidden messages Not every spy remained undetected.
 Two agents from the Netherlands sent to Portsmouth, England, to spy for Germany pretended to be cigar importers.
-They used their orders for imported Dutch cigars as codes for the ships they observed in Portsmouth Harbour.
+They used their orders for imported Dutch cigars as codes for the ships they observed in Portsmouth harbor.
 They were caught and executed in 1915.

-AID TO ESCAPE

-This tin, supposedly containing ox tongue, was sent to British Lieutenant Jack Shaw at the German Prisoner of War Camp, Holzminden in 1918.
+This can, supposedly containing ox tongue, was sent to British Lieutenant Jack Shaw at the German prisoner of war camp, Holzminden in 1918.
 It contained maps, wire cutters, and compasses to help Shaw arrange a mass escape from the camp.

-Rolled-up map of France.

-correct weight Compass
+Rolled-up map of France Lead weights to make the can the correct weight Compass

-MATA HARI

-Dutch-born Margaretha Zelle was a famous dancer who used the stagename Mata Hari.
+Dutch-born Margaretha Zelle was a famous dancer who used the stage name Mata Hari.
 She had many high-ranking lovers, which enabled her to pass on any confidential information she acquired from them to the secret services.
 In 1914, while dancing in Paris, she was recruited by the French intelligence service.
 She went to Madrid, where she tried to win over a German diplomat.
-He doublecrossed her with false information and on her return to France she was arrested, tried, and found guilty of being a German agent.
+He doublecrossed her with false information, and on her return to France, she was arrested, tried, and found guilty of being a German agent.
 She was executed by firing squad in October 1917.

-lens

-POCKET CAMERA Small cameras hidden in a pocket or disguised as a fob watch were used to take clandestine photographs.
-This spy camera saw service in German East Africa (now Tanzania).

-Shutter release

-Lens cav -